janszarwaryn/vue-document-management/README.md

 -   The application should work on different web browsers
 -   The application should be responsive and adapt to different screen sizes
+-   U can easily test the application by Jest framework
 -   Security: Users should only have access to documents after reload site